-Do not administer oxycodone hydrochloride to patients with gastrointestinal obstruction especially paralytic ileus boxcooler hydrochloride to parents with gastromestina obstruction, especially paralytic ileus because oxycodone hydrochloride diminishes propulsive peristaltic waves in the gastrointestinal tract and may prolong the obstruction.
-The administration of oxycodone hydrochloride may obscure the diagnosis or clinical course
+5.7 Gastrointestinal Effects Do not administer oxycodone hydrochloride to patients with gastrointestinal obstruction, especially paralytic ileus because oxycodone hydrochloride diminishes propulsive peristaltic waves in the gastrointestinal tract and may prolong the obstruction.
+The administration of oxycodone hydrochloride may obscure the diagnosis or clinical course in patients with acute abdominal condition.

-Use oxycodone hydrochloride with caution in patients with biliary tract disease, including acute pancreatitis, as oxycodone hydrochloride may cause spasm of the sphincter of Oddi and
+Use oxycodone hydrochloride with caution in patients with biliary tract disease, including acute pancreatitis, as oxycodone hydrochloride may cause spasm of the sphincter of Oddi and diminish biliary and pancreatic secretions.

-5.8 Special Risk Groups Use oxycodone hydrochloride with caution and in reduced dosages in patients with severe renal depression, toxic psychosis, acute alcoholism and delirium tremens.
+5.9 Special Risk Groups Use oxycodone hydrochloride with caution and in reduced dosages in patients with severe renal or hepatic impairment, Addison's disease, hypothyroidism, prostatic hypertrophy, or urethral stricture, and in elderly or debilitated patients.
+[See USE IN SPECIFIC POPULATIONS (8.5)] Exercise caution in the administration of oxycodone hydrochloride to patients with CNS depression, toxic psychosis, acute alcoholism and delirium tremens.
 All opioids may aggravate convulsions in patients with convulsive disorders, and all opioids may induce or aggravate seizures in some clinical settings.